Maxime2/appgoo_core/README.md

 There are two primary methods for building the function call; i.
 Build a function call based on the web request value; ii.
 Have a constant function call and pass the web request in as a parameter.
 The latter results in the called function determining what function to call.

 Within this configuration option, there are special values that can be referenced that are prefixed with a dollar symbol; $dir (the directory of the web request e.g. /assets/css) and $filename (this is the file being requested without the file extension e.g. "app" from /assets/css/app.css).
 All other values are constants.

+The function format can also optionally include the directory structure as part of the function call.
+Each directory would then be seperated by the seperator - including no seperator ("").
+An example would be /assets/css/app.css with a format of css_[dir:true seperator:_]_$filename would result in a function call of css_assets_css_app.
+Another example would be using a constant function - the same web request with a format of _apache_css_request(p_request => "$dir/$filename") would result in a function call of _apache_css_request(p_request => "/assets/css/app")

 ###### unavailableRedirectURL ######
 If a call is made to the database but there is no valid response, then serve the user the following URL.